 We are the general partner of Silvercrest L.P. and control its business and affairs and, therefore, consolidate its financial results with ours.
-In light of the limited partners' interest in Silvercrest L.P., we reflect their partnership interests as non-controlling interests in our Consolidated Financial Statements.
+In light of the limited partners' interests in Silvercrest L.P., we reflect their partnership interests as non-controlling interests in our consolidated financial statements.